ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 These variables hold the cumulative costs for each token (each in term of the other).
 They can be used to calculate the average exchange rate over a period of time.

+One of the biggest gas expenses of Ethereum contracts is storage, which persists from one call of the contract to the next.
+Each storage cell is 256 bits long.
+So there variable, and `kLast` below are allocated in such a way a single storage value can include all three of them (112+112+32=256).

 ```solidity
     uint public kLast; // reserve0 * reserve1, as of immediately after the most recent liquidity event